 These waterproof buttons for at-home systems enable you to call for help when you don't have access to the pendant or base station.
 During an emergency, just press the button; it will automatically connect to the base unit and call for help.
 If you decide to add ADT Health's wall mount button to your medical alert system, place it in a high-risk area, like the bottom of a staircase or the bathroom.
 Each button costs $2.99 per month.

 Lockboxes ensure that EMS can enter your home safely without damaging your door.
 ADT Health's lockboxes are rust-free and have a lifetime warranty.
 All you have to do is set a personal combination and notify the ADT Health team so they can register the lockbox on your account.
 A lockbox is provided free of charge if you order online.
 Otherwise, the cost is $29.99.

 For $5 per month plus a one-time $14.99 equipment charge, you can purchase an extra help button.
 This extra for at-home systems is most valuable for couples or households with more than one older adult.
 It's not quite a two-for-one deal, but pretty close.
 You can order the help button with either a lanyard or a black or white wristband.

 You have the option to pay monthly, quarterly, or annually.
 ADT Health charges between $29.95 per month and $39.99 per month.

 Since ADT Health does not require contracts, you can cancel and return the equipment at any time.
 After you notify them that you’re canceling, they will ship a box for you to pack the equipment in and return at no extra charge.

 Yes, you can take your ADT medical alert system with you.
-Just be sure to contact the ADT Health team to update your address 30 days prior to your move.
+Just be sure to contact the ADT Health team to update your address 30 days before your move.
 An additional fee may be applied for each move.

-The help buttons are waterproof, but the base units and mobile devices for the On-The-Go system are not.
+The help buttons are waterproof, but the base units and mobile device for the On-The-Go system are not.